Oven-Baked Oil-Free Zucchini and Squash

 Instructions

-• Cut tops off and thinly slice zucchini and squash long-ways, leaving peelings on, or partially peel.
+• Cut tops off and thinly slice zucchini and squash longways, leaving peelings on, or partially peeled.

 • Pour cornmeal and flour into a gallon-size storage bag.
 Then, toss in the squash and zucchini.
 Close the top of the bag and toss around until veggies are coated well with the dry mixture.
 This will only be a light coating.

-• Take each piece out of bag and place on the baking sheet lined with parchment paper or a baking mat.
+• Next, take each piece out of the bag and place it on the baking sheet lined with parchment paper or a silicone baking mat.
+This enables baking without any oil at all, which makes these completely heart-healthy.

-• Place in oven on the bottom rack and bake at 425 degrees, approximately 20 minutes.
+• Place in oven on the bottom rack and bake at 425 degrees for approximately 20 minutes.

 • When lightly browned, move the pan to top rack and bake another 10 minutes, until brown and crispy.
 Must watch closely to keep from burning.